Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 Consequences for Four Players I. Allegro deciso II.
 Valse lente III.
 Allegro giocoso

-CD825 – SILVER and GOLD, Cynthia Koledo DeAlmeida, Oboe; Noah Bendix-Balgley, Violin;
+CD825 – SILVER and GOLD, Cynthia Koledo DeAlmeida, Oboe; Noah Bendix-Balgley,

 Meng Wang, Viola; William Caballero, Horn; David Premo, Cello; Marina Schmidt